ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 - Set the value to 100 Ether or any other amount you want to play with.
 - Find `Game` contract under deployed contracts section in remix.
 - Call `play` function.
-- Confirm the transaction with your metamask wallet.
+- Confirm the transaction with your MetaMask wallet.

 ![play](.github/images/play.png)

-Then check your metamask wallet.
+Then check your MetaMask wallet.

 ![result](.github/images/lucky.png)